marcydep/2024-smartphone-innovation/README.md

 ## Data

-The underlying dataset combines information collected from multiple sources, including publicly available technical specifications and consumer reviews.
+The final analytical dataset is not publicly included in this repository.

-The dataset is not included in this repository.
+The dataset was obtained through the processing, integration and cleaning of information from multiple sources.
+It can be made available upon reasonable request for academic purposes, subject to the conditions applicable to the original data sources.